codepath/android_guides/Building-Data-driven-Apps-with-Parse.md

 ## Setup

 Make sure you have an app prepared that you would like to integrate with Parse.
-Follow the steps on the [existing app page](https://www.parse.com/apps/quickstart#parse_data/mobile/android/native/existing) starting with [downloading the Parse SDK](https://parse.com/downloads/android/Parse/latest) and unzipping the JARs inside.
-Next, follow the steps on the site to add the SDK to your app.
+Follow the steps on the [existing app page](https://www.parse.com/apps/quickstart#parse_data/mobile/android/native/existing) starting with [downloading the Parse SDK](https://parse.com/downloads/android/Parse/latest).
+Make sure to edit the `app/build.gradle` file to make any changes (not the top-level `build.gradle` file).
+You must also unzip the Parse SDK .ZIP file too.

 <a target="_blank" href="https://www.parse.com/apps/quickstart#parse_data/mobile/android/native/existing"><img src="http://i.imgur.com/ldLJfil.png" alt="screen_1" width="500" /></a>

-Unzip the Parse SDK .zip file and drag the `Parse-X.X.X.jar` into the "libs" folder of your Android app.
-See [this for how to reveal the libs folder](http://stackoverflow.com/a/28020621/313399) in Android Studio.
+Inside the Parse SDK .zip file should be a  `Parse-X.X.X.jar` file.
+Drag this JAR file into the "libs" folder of your Android app.
+See these [instructions for how to reveal the libs folder](http://stackoverflow.com/a/28020621/313399) in Android Studio.

 <img src="http://i.imgur.com/EO6vp5S.png" alt="screen_2" width="400" />